AEW2015/522R/pages/04.timing-lab/docs.md

 #Timing Lab

+##Andy and Jennings

 ##Part 1

 ###Summary

 Create a 16 bit wide counter with the defualt clock and review the timing report.
+Find the critical path and examine the parts of the path.

 ###Code